ih1024/4610Section1Group6_BobaShop/README.md

 # Data Base Information
 ns_F25MIST4610_59925_Group6

-Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_Qx;
+Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_QX();